 Speaking – There are a number of ways to increase your visibility with speaking: Meetups, presentations, short video blog posts, podcasts and interviewing other experts or customers.

-Why is Personal Branding Such a Challenge For Most of Us?
+Why Personal Branding is a Challenge On Facebook?

 Fear of public speaking is one of the reasons personal branding is a challenge.
-It takes practice in front of a group of people live in-person or online.
+It takes practice in front of a group of people live in-person or online with Facebook Live.
 With the latest technology, we’re now able to broadcast to thousands of people around the world.
 It’s both powerful and intimidating.

 If you’re new to public speaking, start by giving presentations to several colleagues or in small team meetings.
 As you develop your skills, and as your confidence grows, you can speak at bigger events.